![]() |

 The lightweight YHM does not give the full-length top rail effect.
 Although, as you can see in the photo below, the MI T-Series handguards don’t have a slot over the lockring anyway, so it really doesn’t make that much difference.

 The YHM lightweight handguards have holes at the front end for screwing in YHM’s sling mount.
 These holes are NOT QD sling swivel sockets for the swivels that release with a push-button.
-I believe that the top and bottom holes are for the YHM endcaps, and the holes on either side are for the sling mounts, but don’t use either an endcap or a sling mount, so I’m not really sure.
+I believe that the top and bottom holes are for the YHM endcaps, and the holes on either side are for the YHM screw-in sling swivel studs, but don’t use either an endcap or a sling swivels, so I’m not really sure.
 Sling mounts and endcaps are sold separately.

 I’m quite happy with the YHM Lightweight handguard.
 Depending on how the Spike’s Tactical slim handguard turns out, there’s a good chance that I may buy another YHM lightweight for my LMT 10.5” upper.
 I have no plans to buy another MI handguard until they start cutting the rails to proper Picatinny specifications.